CarstenKoenig/AdventOfCode2018/src/Day20/readme.md

 If you come to a room twice you just take the minimum of the steps already annotated and in your current path.

 In general **this is not correct** but for my input it worked out ;)

+---

+TODO: for my input only one room is visited twice - I should still correct the algorithm (don't write the steps, write the coord of the previous note for the best path and count afterwards)